-MechanicalThe removal of plant and other material with mechanical equipment such as tractor driven lawnmowers or bush-cutters ('bossiekappers')ClearingA person, natural or juristic, who undertakes to execute a contract awarded by the Overstrand Municipality under the terms and conditions stipulated in such contract.
+A person, natural or juristic, who undertakes to execute a contract awarded by the Overstrand Municipality under the terms and conditions stipulated in such contract.

+Municipality

+The Overstrand Municipality, which is a local authority duly established in terms of the Local Government: Municipal Structures Act, No. 117 of 1998 and whose head office is situated at Magnolia Street, Hermanus, Western Cape.

+NEM:BA

+National Environmental Management: Biodiversity Act, 2004 (Act 10 of 2004), and the Alien and Invasive Species Regulations, promulgated under NEM:BA (1 August 2014) for the management of invasive species.

+Nature reserve

-- Municipality The Overstrand Municipality, which is a local authority duly established in terms of the Local Government: Municipal Structures Act, No. 117 of 1998 and whose head office is situated at Magnolia Street, Hermanus, Western Cape. - NEM:BA National Environmental Management: Biodiversity Act, 2004 (Act 10 of 2004), and the Alien and Invasive Species Regulations, promulgated under NEM:BA (1 August 2014) for the management of invasive species. - Nature reserve A national park or environmental conservation areas declared or registered as a nature reserve in terms of legislation whether in public or private ownership, for the purpose of conserving and managing wild life, flora and fauna, in a natural habitat.
+A national park or environmental conservation areas declared or registered as a nature reserve in terms of legislation whether in public or private ownership, for the purpose of conserving and managing wild life, flora and fauna, in a natural habitat.

+Public Open Space

-Public OpenLand which is in public ownership, used primarily for outdoor play,Spacerecreation, or as a park area or nature area, and includes associated infrastructure and uses.
+Land which is in public ownership, used primarily for outdoor play, recreation, or as a park area or nature area, and includes associated infrastructure and uses.